 - "Teaching Inquiry to High School Teachers Through the Use of Mathematics Action Research Projects" describes the use of mathematics Action Research Projects (ARPs) as a capstone experience in a Masterís program for in-service secondary teachers.
 It argues that these projects have had the effect of encouraging teachers to decide to try more inquiry-based teaching methods in their own classrooms, and at the same time, have given them the knowledge and tools to be successful in doing so.
-It has been accepted and is to appear in the PRIMUS special issue on Teaching Inquiry.
+It was published in the PRIMUS special issues on Teaching Inquiry, currently available for free online.
 A preprint version of this article can be downloaded here.

 - "Teaching Writing and Proof-Writing Together" describes a First-Year Writing Seminar that I developed and taught in the math department at Cornell University as part of Cornell's Writing Across the Curriculum program.
 It appears in the MAA Notes Volume Beyond Lecture: Resources and Pedagogical Techniques for Enhancing the Teaching of Proof-Writing Across the Curriculum, © 2016 The Mathematical Association of America.
 This whole volume is currently available for free as an ebook for MAA members.

 - "A Mentoring Program for Inquiry-Based Teaching in a College Geometry Class," written with Nathan Wakefield, describes our experiences in implementing an intensive year-long mentoring program for training a novice instructor (Nathan) in using inquiry-based teaching methods.
 This paper was published in 2014 in the International Journal of Education in Mathematics, Science and Technology 2(4), 266-272.